gkanogiannis/fastreeR/README.md

 matrix, building phylogenetic tree or performing hierarchical clustering between samples, directly from a VCF or FASTA file.

+## Requirements

+A JDK, at least 8, is required and needs to be present before `fastreeR` installation.

 ## Installation

 To install `fastreeR` package: